jirka-h/ranluxpp-portable/README.md

 # Ranluxpp - portable (not using assemly language) standalone version of Ranlux++ implemented in C

-This is an improved version of the RANLUX generator, called Ranlux++ (or RANLUXPP) proposed by Alexei Sibidanov.
+This is an improved version of the RANLUX generator, called Ranlux++ (or RANLUXPP) as originally proposed by Alexei Sibidanov.

 There are two papers on it:
 * [A revision of the subtract-with-borrow random number generators](https://arxiv.org/pdf/1705.03123.pdf)